 Opportunities for Non-Music Majors

-The Music program provides a wide range of musical experiences to enrich the education of all Xavier University students.
+The Department of Music provides a wide range of musical experiences to enrich the education of all Xavier University students.
 A variety of music courses and ensembles are open to all.

 Several music courses have no prerequisite at all while others require some ability to read music, which may be learned via enrollment in Basic Music Theory (MUSC 100 - 3 credit hours).
 If in doubt about whether or not you meet the prerequisite, contact the instructor.
 The following courses were designed to meet the needs of students who are interested in studying music (Not every course listed is offered every year.
 Please refer to the Course Catalog for the most current listings.):